 As a reminder, we expect licensees to:

-- Assess individual affordability on an ongoing basis – customers may be experiencing disrupted income.
-(Social Responsibility code 3.4 refers to our guidance - ‘Customer interaction- formal guidance for remote gambling operators’ (PDF opens in new tab)
+- assess individual affordability on an ongoing basis – customers may be experiencing disrupted income.
+(Social Responsibility code 3.4 refers to our guidance - ‘Customer interaction- formal guidance for remote gambling operators’

 You can read a letter sent by Chief Executive Neil McArthur to online operators on 25 March 2020.